 The parish’s tradition of congregational carol singing began in the 19th century when The Reverend Dr. William S. Rainsford established a Christmas festival for the neighborhood.
 Though the Candlelight service has taken different forms in the many decades since, it remains a special offering to the community, convening thousands of people to joyfully sing a celebration of Christmas!
 Many linguists believe the word “carol” derives from the Greek “Kyrie Eleison” (Lord have mercy upon us).
 Candlelight through lessons & carols gives us a chance to recall the merciful acts of God and reorient our lives to that mercy working through us, loving others as he has loved all of us.

-Under the direction of Kamel Boutros and Alex Nguyen, the parish choirs and orchestras will perform musical settings by Antonín Dvořák, Harry Burleigh, Daniel Taylor, John Rutter, Benjamin Britten, and others, with plenty of congregational caroling binding the service together.
-And the exceptional young musicians of the Calvary-St. George Music Academy will perform “Mary!
-Did you know” with soloist Fela James-Jackson.
+Under the direction of Kamel Boutros, the parish choirs and orchestras will perform musical settings by Antonín Dvořák, John Rutter, Benjamin Britten, and others, with plenty of congregational caroling binding the service together.
+And the exceptional young musicians of the Calvary-St. George Music Academy will also perform.

 Don’t miss the opportunity to make the tradition that thousands of New Yorkers have embraced your own this Christmas.

 This service will begin at 4:00 p.m., with a prelude at 3:40 p.m.

 St. George's Episcopal Church is located at 7 Rutherford Place between 16th and 17th Street in Manhattan, just east of Union Square.